This post has been contributed by Avalara.

 - Determine Nexus: Find out which states you will be required to collect sales tax, provide your drop shipper with a resale certificate, or make sure your drop shipper is collecting on your behalf.
 To do this effectively, use Nolo’s 50 State Guide to help you decide.

 - Communicate with your drop shipper: Lawmakers, wholesalers, and shippers are in the same state of confusion that you are.
+The supply chain crisis doesn’t help either.
 Don’t let miscommunication augment your problems, talk it out with your partner.

 - Systematize: Once you’ve determined nexus and collection obligation, all that’s left to do is systematize an approach to updating the applicable tax rules and track rates because rules change, rates change, and you must too!